timmyreilly/react-ethereum-web3-starter/README.md

 ```
 n> webpack-cli init
 // set multiple bundles -  to No
-// '/src/index' as the first module to enter the application.
+// ./src/index as the first module to enter the application.
+Don't forget the dot!
 // Yes - we'll be using ES2015 (don't actually know if is required)
 // CSS will be our CSS solution
 // Default css bundle